 Crossword puzzles.
 Language classes.
 Games that sharpen the minds of anyone worried about declining mental activity.
 But these mind-saving remedies cost money and can be isolating—which is why you might want to consider breaking into song instead.
 But are singing lessons a silly suggestion?
 Not according to author Stacy Horn, whose research into the relationship between singing and the brain (“Imperfect Harmony: Finding Happiness Singing With Others”) shows how group singing has been scientifically proven to lower stress, relieve anxiety, and elevate endorphins.
 Her research so impressed “Time” magazine editors, they profiled her work.

 Horn isn’t the only curious mind at work on the topic of the relationship between music and brain building.
 Many scientists agree it’s a perfect way to relax, unwind and grab some joy.
 It’s instinctual.
 You open your mouth, belt out a few bars of a favorite tune, and vibrations resulting from this physical action resonate so profoundly, singing can literally alter emotions.
 Join a chorus of like-minded souls and some impressive physiological changes take place in the body.

 There’s no denying that it feels really good to sing with others, but recent awareness of the benefits of harmonizing has triggered an increase in the formation of singing groups.
 According to a Chorus America study, there are around 32.5 million adults participating in varying types of singing activities.
 That already-impressive number has increased by 10 million vocalists over the past few years.

 At first blush, you may assume that church choruses are primary recruitment venues, but that’s not necessarily so.
-Nor must one take a single lesson to qualify for auditions at the neighborhood and community singing groups springing up across the nation.
-Chorus America estimates 270,000 non-church choruses currently operational across the U.S. They run the gamut from amateur clubs, regularly-scheduled song fests, little theater, gospel and spontaneous recreational groups devoted to belting out everything from David Bowie’s “The Man Who Sold the World”.
+Nor must one take a single lesson to qualify for auditions at the neighbourhood and community singing groups springing up across the nation.
+Chorus America estimates 270,000 non-church choruses currently operational across the U.S. They run the gamut from amateur clubs, regularly-scheduled song fests, little theatre, gospel and spontaneous recreational groups devoted to belting out everything from David Bowie’s “The Man Who Sold the World”.